kyleschmid/ObjectMerge/README.md

 ## Installation

-Object Merge is released under the open source BSD license.
+ObjectMerge is released under the open source BSD license.
 Contributions (code and otherwise) are welcome and encouraged.
 You can install in one of two ways:

 ### Unmangaged Package

 You can go to one of the following links to install Object Merge as an unmanaged package:
-* <a href="https://login.salesforce.com/packaging/installPackage.apexp?p0=04t0H000000tJrm" target="_blank" >Production</a>
+* <a href="https://login.salesforce.com/packaging/installPackage.apexp?p0=04t0H0000019tja" target="_blank" >Production</a>
-* <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04t0H000000tJrm" target="_blank" >Sandbox</a>
+* <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04t0H0000019tja" target="_blank" >Sandbox</a>

 ### Ant/Force.com Migration Tool
 You can fork this repository and deploy the unmanaged version of the code into a Salesforce org of your choice.